claudiocp/ohmydebn/README.md

 This script is totally unsupported.
 If it breaks your system, you get to keep both pieces!

 # Installation
-1. Download the Debian Live 13 Cinnamon ISO image from https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/, choose the Live System boot option, double-click the Install icon on the desktop, and follow the prompts.
+1. Download the Debian Live 13 Cinnamon ISO image from https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/ and install it.
 Reboot into your newly installed Debian 13 Cinnamon and the default desktop should look like this:
 ![debian-cinnamon screenshot](images/debian-cinnamon.png)
 2. In your Debian 13 Cinnamon desktop, download and review the script (don't just blindly pipe it into bash):
 ```